celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 Celo nodes store private keys encrypted on disk with a password, and need to be "unlocked" before use.
 Private keys can be unlocked in two ways:

 1. By running the `celocli account:unlock` command.
-Note that the node must have the "personal" RPC API enabled in order for this command to work.
+Note that the node must have the "personal" RPC API enabled and the node must have been started with `--allow-insecure-unlock` in order for this command to work.
 2. By setting the `--unlock` flag when starting the node.

 It is important to note that when a key is unlocked you need to be particularly careful about enabling access to the node's RPC APIs.